Werfen-D-A/werfen_recruitment/README.md

 # Werfen recruitment
-This repository was created in order to execute recruitment process and check candidate's SQL skills in a fast and convinient way.
+This repository was created in order to execute recruitment process and check candidate's SQL skills in a fast and convenient way.

 ## Instruction: